daffychuy/Piazza-Discord-Bot/README.md

 3. Then run the program with `python3 ./connect.py`

+To run PiazzaBot on services:

+1. Set all your environment variables
+2. Deploy!

 **NOTE 1**: <span style="color:red">Your Piazza account **must** be enrolled in the class to get the embeded preview, or else it won't work.</span>

 **Note 2**: You can directly deploy onto web services that supports the use of Procfile (aka heroku)

+**Note 3**: To use your account for all the classes you have access to, simply put `CUR_CLASS="*"` as wildcard is supported

 ## Built With